 After a waking up at dawn Siuri Beach to accomplish six-seven hours of driving, we are therefore investigating two hours of boat in the same day.
 Few waves, the crossing is pleasant.
 And the reward on arrival is worth it.

 What's more, cooking here at Island Retreat, is the best of all we have tested for many weeks.
 We are a little tired of nasi goreng and mie goreng basic (rice and fried noodles), often greasy and tasteless in guesthouses, restaurants and cheap boui-bouis where we stop.
 It feeds, but it lacks refinement.

 At Sylvie, who has trained her own staff, it's the other way around.
 Every day the menu changes, and the evening meal, taken together by all the customers at the large table of the restaurant, is inspired, tasty, subtle.

 There are fresh grilled fish, mixed salads rich in a thousand scents of herbs and an incredible soup, made from pumpkin and coconut milk, delicious.

-This stay in the Togian will be for me a bubble of happiness, absolute relaxation.
-I will make small excursions between two dives: the nearby village of Bomba, through the jungle, with a visit to the stinking bat cave, or to the nearby island of Poyalisa.
+This stay in Togian will be for me a bubble of happiness, of absolute relaxation.
+I will make small excursions between two dives: to the nearby village of Bomba, through the jungle, with a visit to the stinking bat cave, or to the nearby Poyalisa islet.